cyansprite/automatch/README.md

 - It *'breaks'* undo, this is intentional, why?
   I would rather have to do extra undos than to retype something.
 - Currently vim doesn't like searchpairpos() flags, only tested on 7.4 will need to handle that more gracefully...
-- With visual mode V (line-wise) it will insert the surroundings on the first indent level rather than the first        position.
+- With visual mode V (line-wise) it will insert the surroundings on the first indent level rather than the first        column.

 # Usage